alanjds/drf-nested-routers/README.md

 Once installed, you can then run one environment locally, to speed up your development cycle:

 ```
-$ tox -e py37-django2.2-drf3.9
+$ tox -e py39-django3.1-drf3.11
 ```

-Once you submit a pull request, your changes will be run against many environments with Travis CI.
+Once you submit a pull request, your changes will be run against many environments with Github Actions named CI.

 ## License